TomekMatuszek/wroclaw_taxonomy/README.md

 ## Installation

-You can install this package by using below pip install command in terminal:
+You can install this package from PyPI by typing in terminal:

+`pip install wroclaw-taxonomy`

+Or download it directly from source repo:

 `pip install git+https://github.com/TomekMatuszek/wroclaw-taxonomy.git`